SCOPE CONTESTS

 Root Power Contest

-Read “The Rehearsal.”
-Then follow these steps: 1.
-Write down the meaning of each word in purple.
+1. Write down the meaning of each word in green.
 Use context clues or, if needed, a dictionary.
-2. Find another word that contains the prefix extra.
-3. Write a sentence using that word and draw a picture that shows the word’s meaning.
+2. Find another word that contains the root ques or quir3.
+Write a sentence using that word and draw a picture that shows the word’s meaning.

 Prize